Blog Post

 The SEC’s latest regulations on cybersecurity governance, risk management, and incident disclosures have prompted substantial debate within the cybersecurity community.
 However, after sifting through the experts’ perspectives, there are a few overarching themes that emerge.

-• Ambiguity on materiality and what, specifically, should be included on Form 8-K
+- Ambiguity on materiality and what, specifically, should be included on Form 8-K

-• Concerns for D&O insurance coverage in the event of a material cyber attack
+- Concerns for D&O insurance coverage in the event of a material cyber attack

-• The need for consistent, meaningful communication between CISOs and the board
+- The need for consistent, meaningful communication between CISOs and the board

 These key takeaways make it apparent that organizations must adopt the tools that translate cyber risk into broader business terms, allowing all relevant stakeholders to participate in materiality discussions.
 Ultimately, when cybersecurity leaders and higher-level executives can work together using a common language, the organization will be much more prepared to face material events.

-Determining Materiality With Kovrr’s Cyber Materiality Report
+Determining Materiality With Kovrr’s Cyber Materiality Analysis

 One of the most challenging aspects of cyber materiality is developing a clear definition.
-Kovrr's cutting-edge cyber risk quantification (CRQ) methodology and reporting engine simply this process with automated calculations that determine these materiality thresholds based on the single basis point of revenue, offering clarity and control to all key stakeholders in an increasingly unpredictable digital landscape.
+Kovrr's cutting-edge cyber risk quantification (CRQ) methodology and reporting engine simplify this process with automated calculations that determine these materiality thresholds based on the single basis point of revenue, offering clarity and control to all key stakeholders in an increasingly unpredictable digital landscape.

 Additional Resources

-• Fortune 1000 Cyber Risk Report: Determining Materiality With Marketplace Benchmarks
+- Fortune 1000 Cyber Risk Report: Determining Materiality With Marketplace Benchmarks

 Kovrr, Read Here